 AGC is used to maintain the output power not larger than the target output power and is also used to prevent oscillation during set up.

-Generally, repeaters are assumed with fixed gain for all served UE.
+Generally, repeaters are assumed to have the same gain for all served UEs.
 Repeater could also automatically adjust its gain based on the measured BS-repeater link pathloss.

 Sub-topic 2-3: